Weiqingyi487/MH6822_Weiqingyi/docs/system_design.md

 # 3.4 System Architecture

+The governance rules engine stores specific compliance rules for the United States and the European Union respectively.
+When new regulatory guidance or legal requirements are issued, the system will update regulatory parameters synchronously.
+Meanwhile, previous rule versions would be retained to support subsequent audit and governance traceability over time.

-The proposed system applies jurisdiction-aware governance logic to AI-driven lending decisions across the United States and the European Union.
+The system applies jurisdiction-aware governance logic to AI-driven lending decisions across the United States and the European Union.

 The governance workflow consists of several key components: